-This valley separates the Karakorum and Himalayan mountain ranges, and is 65 km from Gahkuch.
+This valley separates the Karakorum and Himalayan mountain ranges and is 65 km from Gahkuch.
 It’s absolutely gorgeous, and a perfect getaway for hikers and trekkers.
-Home to alpine meadows and beautiful glaciers, and Ilmit, and important town for those wishing to organize multi day treks, there is great potential for tourists here.
+Home to alpine meadows and beautiful glaciers, and Ilmit, an important town for those wishing to organize multi-day treks, there is great potential for tourists here.
 Another great spot is Borth, where you can camp and go on small hikes.

 Chilengi Pass trek